davidemms/STAG/README.md

 The species tree is unrooted and has branch lengths and supported values calculated from the input gene trees.
 You can use your gene trees to root the species tree using https://github.com/davidemms/STRIDE:

 `python ../STRIDE/stride/stride.py -s second_dash -S /home/david/workspace/git/STAG/stag/STAG_ResultsFeb02_1/SpeciesTree.tre -d stag/Fungi_Gene_Trees/`

+### OrthoFinder Integration:
+The best way to generate the complete set of gene trees for your species is with OrthoFinder: https://github.com/davidemms/OrthoFinder/

+STAG is designed to work with OrthoFinder output.
+Instead of preparing at species map file you can jsut use the SpeciesIDs.txt file found in the OrthoFinder WorkingDirectory.
+E.g.
+`python stag.py ExampleData/Fungi_SpeciesIDs.txt ExampleData/Fungi_Gene_Trees/`